awmckinley/config/modules/gen.img/README.md

-# Text-to-Images
+# AI Image Generation

-Software to create, edit and enhance images using powerful AI models and tools.
+A collection of tools for generating and creating images using artificial intelligence models.